Senexis/RDO-GG/docs/guides/settings.md

 # Settings

-To configure the bot, a selection of different settings are available in the bot which you can change.
+To configure RDO Compendium, a selection of different settings are available in RDO Compendium which you can change.
 This quick guide provides an in-depth look at all the different settings, what they do, and what they can be set to.

 Settings are divided into multiple categories in this guide.
-Settings are saved on a per-Discord basis, so if you add the bot to multiple servers, you will need to configure the bot on all the different guilds you administrate.
+Settings are saved on a per-Discord basis, so if you add RDO Compendium to multiple servers, you will need to configure RDO Compendium on all the different guilds you administrate.

 ## Commands